zephyrproject-rtos/trusted-firmware-m/docs/platform/nxp/lpcxpresso55s69/README.rst

 1.3 Building TF-M regression tests
 ==================================

-To buld the S and NS regression tests without BL2, run the following commands:
+To build the S and NS regression tests without BL2, run the following commands:

 .. code:: bash